medavox/articles/music.md

 ### Song: Rain

-Oh my god, when I relistened to this just now (30 October 2018) it went straight to my soul.
+Oh my god, when I relistened to this just now (30 October 2018) and it went straight to my soul.

 Contemporary japanese, mostly classical instruments.
 May be from a JRPG.